WilstonOreo/slint-esp-workshop/README.md

-# Slint Template for ESP32-S3-BOX-3B and ESP-IDF
+# Slint Template for ESP32-S3-BOX-3B using ESP-IDF

 This is the Rust Slint Template for ESP32-S3-BOX-3B based on ESP-IDF.